Motion interpolation

 Motion interpolation, motion-compensated frame interpolation (MCFI), or frame generation, is a form of video processing in which intermediate film, video or animation frames are synthesized between existing ones by means of interpolation, in an attempt to make animation more fluid, to compensate for display motion blur, and for fake slow motion effects.

+In computer animation, interpolation can also be a natural automated process similar to inbetweening, where each frame depicts objects moving fluidly between key frames.

 Hardware applications

 Devices

 Motion interpolation is a common, optional feature of various modern video devices such as HDTVs and AV receivers, aimed at increasing perceived framerate or alleviating display motion blur, a common problem on LCD flat-panel displays.

 Difference from display framerate

 A display's output refresh rate, input drive signal framerate, and original content framerate, are not always equivalent.
 In other words, a display capable of or operating at a high framerate does not necessarily mean that it can or must perform motion interpolation.
 For example, a TV running at 120 Hz and displaying 24 FPS content will simply display each content frame for five of the 120 display frames per second.
 This has no effect on the picture compared to 60 Hz other than eliminating the need for 3:2 pulldown and thus film judder as a matter of course (since 120 is evenly divisible by 24).
 Eliminating judder results in motion that is less "jumpy" and which matches that of a theater projector.
 Motion interpolation can be used to eliminate judder, but it is only necessary when targeting a framerate not evenly divisible.